-The new reading scheme has decreased the need for literacy intervention groups.
+The reading scheme adopted from Y2 - Y6 has decreased the need for literacy intervention groups in UKS2.

-The general atmosphere in school can tend to be boisterous due to the predominance of boys.
-We have designated one yard as a quiet yard, one as a football yard and one for EYFS pupils and imaginative play; there are concerted efforts being made to promote consideration and thoughtful conduct.

-We are actively planning to develop playtimes and provide varied activities which encourage cross age group, imaginative play.
+The general atmosphere in school is usually calm and purposeful; however children will emotional needs can disrupt the learning environment.
+We are currently moving the downstairs library and developing a sensory / nurture space in school.
+We are an OPAL school and at playtime, we have designated quiet spaces as well as physical activity spaces; there are concerted efforts being made to promote consideration and thoughtful conduct through assemblies and promotion of the Golden Rules.
+We are planning to further develop playtimes and provide more varied activities which encourage cross age group, imaginative play.